yuwu9145/mini-vue-core/README.md

 The best way to learn Vue is by understading its source code and code it yourself.

 ### Why this repo?
-- It implements reactivity & render api against real test cases copied from Vue 3 Core source code
+- Impleenting reactivity & render api against real test cases from Vue 3 Core source code
-- It is a very simplied version of Vue 3 Core.
-The focus is on understanding the concept and ignores edge cases
+- NO EDGE CASE but Focus is on understanding the concept
 - `playground.html` implements a very simple demo.
 It is amazing to see it works the same as Vue 3